By Carolyn Dean, MD, ND

 - Decreased blood flow as blood vessels go into spasm

-- Arrhythmia as the areas where muscle contraction in the heart
+- Arrhythmia as the areas where muscle contraction in the heart originate are damaged

 Magnesium is able to: